- What Makes Cloud Storage Best For Collaboration

 - Unlimited storage plan

 - No block-level sync

 - No annual discount

 It’s interesting to note that it offers native productivity options, unlike many of the other services we mention here.
 You can set tasks on files and then audit them in the “my tasks” tab.
-Like Box, it also integrates with both Google Docs and Microsoft Office.
+Like Box, it also integrates with both Google Docs and Microsoft Office (see our Egnyte vs Box comparison).
 Microsoft options include the free Office Online app and Office 365 for desktop.